balam0o/notes_manager/README.md

 ## Starting

-You need to start the database an run on the code "spring-boot:run" that should be everything to start sending requests
+You need to create the database and the table, then run the code "spring-boot:run" that should be everything to start sending requests (I used postman to make all the tests)

 ### Requirements